Ruuuben06/Ruuuben06/README.md

 ## Hello there 👋
-- I am Ruben, a student epitech from paris.
+- Hi I'm Ruben, a student from Epitech paris.

-- Skill language: C (more in the future 😄).
+- Skill languages: C (but more in the future 😄).

-- Passionate about astronomy 🔭, sécurity.
+- Passionate about astronomy 🔭, and security.

 ### Contact 📫